puppetlabs/puppet-docs/source/puppet/3.6/reference/resources_file_windows.markdown

 ## File Sources

 The `source` attribute of a file can be a puppet URL, a local path, or a path to a file on a mapped drive.

+## Handling Line Endings

+Windows usually uses CRLF line endings instead of \*nix's LF line endings.
+In most cases, Puppet **will not** automatically convert line endings when managing files on Windows.

+* If a file resource uses the `content` attribute, Puppet will write the content in "binary" mode, using whatever line endings are present in the content.
+    * If the manifest or template file is saved with CRLF line endings, Puppet will use those endings in the destination file.
+    * If the manifest or template file is saved with LF line endings, you can use the `\r\n` escape sequence to create literal CRLFs.
+* If a file resource uses the `source` attribute, Puppet will transfer the file in "binary" mode, leaving the original newlines untouched.
+* Non-`file` resource types that make partial edits to a system file (most notably the [`host`](/references/latest/type.html#host) type, which manages the `%windir%\system32\drivers\etc\hosts` file) manage their files in text mode, and will automatically translate between Windows and \*nix line endings.

+    > Note: When writing your own resource types, you can get this same behavior by using the `flat` filetype.

 ## Errata